 Medium size household with 3-4 people = Stiebel Eltron Tempra 29.
 It has a larger capacity than the RTEX, efficient with automatic self-adjusting which means you can set it and forget it.

 Larger homes of 5+ people that might also need hot water for multiple sources at the same time = ECO 27.
 It is by far the most advanced on this heater water reviews list in terms of features.
 Ideal for cooler climates and high usage homes.

-Need something for a larger home or office building then consider getting the a heavy duty unit.
 For instance, something like the Rheem RTGH-95XLN gas outdoor whole house tank-free hot water heater.